Caripson/SQLumAI/README.md

 # SQLumAI
-Transparent AI-powered proxy for SQL Server.
-Forwards traffic with zero latency while capturing query snapshots to build data-quality profiles and generate insights.
+SQLumAI is an invisible, AI-powered proxy for Microsoft SQL Server.
+It forwards all queries without delay, while capturing snapshots of requests and responses.
+These snapshots are analyzed by a local LLM to uncover missing data, detect format issues,
+highlight process gaps, and generate actionable insights – without ever blocking traffic.